Frans Jozef Peter van den Branden: Life

 From 1865 onwards he taught Dutch diction at the city's music school.
-On 1 January 1869 he was appointed deputy archivist af the municipal archives, rising to chief archivist after Pieter Génard's retirement.
+On 1 January 1869 he was appointed deputy archivist at the municipal archives, rising to chief archivist after Pieter Génard's retirement.
 He held the position until his retirement at the age of 75.
 He used his access to the city archives as the primary source for a number of his art historical works, which helped rediscover artists of the Antwerp school whose names and works had been forgotten.

 He died in Antwerp in 1922.